-1 Introduction
+1. Introduction

-We consider the following fundamental problem in fair division.
-A set of T indivisible items, arriving one at a time, must be allocated among a set of n agents with additive preferences.
+Motivated by operations in food rescue services, we consider the following fundamental fair division problem.
+A set of T indivisible items, arriving one at a time, must be allocated among a set of nagents with additive preferences.
 The value $v{i,t}$ that agent i has for the item in round t is realized once the item arrives.
-Each item must be allocated immediately and irrevocably upon arrival, and we ask that the overall allocation is fair and efficient.
+Each item is allocated immediately and irrevocably upon arrival, and we ask that the overall allocation is both fair and efficient.

-Previous work on this problem shows that, despite the uncertainty about future valuations, one can achieve simultaneous fairness and efficiency when agents' values are stochastic.
-Specifically, when each $v{i,t}$ is drawn i.i.d. from a distribution D, the simple algorithm that maximizes welfare each item is allocated to the agent with the highest value - is envy-free with high probability and (obviously) ex-post Pareto efficient [DGK+14, KPW16].
-The same guarantee holds for independent and non-identical agents ($v{i,t}$ is drawn from an agent-specific distribution D_i) for the algorithm that maximizes weighted welfare [BG22].
-Even when agents' valuations for an item are correlated (but items are independent), Pareto efficiency ex-post is compatible with strong fairness guarantees ("envy-freeness with high probability or envy-freeness up-to-one item ex-post") [ZP20].
+As fairness measure, we study envy-freeness, a prominent notion of fairness which requires that every agent prefers their allocation over the allocation of any other agent.
+Previous work shows that, despite the uncertainty about future items, one can achieve simultaneous fairness and efficiency when agents' values are stochastic.
+Specifically, when each $v{i,t}$ is drawn i.i.d. from a distribution D, the simple algorithm that maximizes welfare - each item is allocated to the agent with the highest value - is envy-free with high probability and (obviously) ex-post Pareto efficient (Dickerson et al. 2014, Kurokawa et al. 2016).
+The same guarantee holds for independent and non-identical agents (where $v{i,t}$ is drawn from an agent-specific distribution D_i) for the algorithm that maximizes weighted welfare (Bai and Gölz 2022).
+Even when agents' valuations for an item are correlated (but items are independent), Pareto efficiency ex-post is compatible with strong fairness guarantees (Zeng and Psomas 2020).